jls42/ai-powered-markdown-translator/README-en-claude-3-opus-20240229.md

 - `--source_dir`: Directory containing the Markdown files to translate.
 - `--target_dir`: Output directory for the translated files.
 - `--model`: GPT translation model to use.
 The default model depends on the selected API.
 - `--source_lang`: Source language of the documents.
-Particularly important for the addition of translation notes.
+Especially important for adding translation notes.
 - `--target_lang`: Target language for the translation.
 By default, it's English.
 - `--force`: Force translation even if a translation already exists for the file.

 ### API Specific Options

-- `--use_mistral`: Use the Mistral AI API for the translation.
+- `--use_mistral`: Use the Mistral AI API for translation.
-- `--use_claude`: Use the Claude from Anthropic API for the translation.
+- `--use_claude`: Use the Anthropic's Claude API for translation.
 - `--add_translation_note`: Add a translation note to the translated content, specifying the method and tools used.

 ### Usage Examples